 Another, though, is almost more famous than the movie itself.

-The hunky photographer that got burnt to a crisp survives, believe it or not, though without enough skin left to match him by driver’s license.
+The hunky photographer that got burnt to a crisp survives, believe it or not, though without enough skin left to match him by his driver’s license.
 He is a mummified thing on a hospital bed, only an eye and a lip-less grin giving him away as human.
-When Gillis walks in for questioning, the photographer wheezes and moans and gasps madly.
+When Gillis walks in for questioning, the photographer wheezes, moans, and gasps madly.
 It’s all he can do to tell the sheriff who damn near killed him, but it’s still not enough.

 That body in the bed is a puppeteered robot and one of the scariest I’ve ever seen.

 Winston didn’t do too many like-it-says-on-the-tin human rigs in his career — it’s harder to fake what we study in the mirror on a daily basis — but the expected uncanniness only steers into the skid here.
 We pity the poor guy.
 At the same time, we can’t stand to be in the mildew-painted room with him.
 Robot or no, we wince when his clock gets punched in proto-Jason fashion.

 All of the deaths in Dead & Buried are similarly brutal, which might explain why it never found an audience in 1981.
 The stabbings, slashings, and other bloodlettings are more impressive than anything in the inaugural Friday the 13th, though the one murder Stan Winston didn’t oversee sticks out like a pulsating forehead.
 But even with two fewer minutes on the run time, Dead & Buried has a lot more plot.
 The script from Alien scribes Ronald Shusett and Dan O’Bannon, though the latter claimed his name was only on it as a favor, leaves room for conversation among the killings.